 The GLAA routinely discloses the dates and the type of trigger offences for which its LMEUs are served.
 Whilst the Gangmasters (Licensing) Act 2004 does not preclude the GLAA from disclosing the names of the recipients of LMEUs, the GLAA does not deem appropriate to release their identity.
 Identity disclosure would defeat the purpose of LMEUs which are a voluntary agreement meant to be a proportionate sanction to encourage compliant behaviour from the recipient.

-The table here displays the information that could be disclosed by the three enforcement bodies.
+See the table here which displays the information that could be disclosed by the three enforcement bodies.